batking24/OpenPose-for-2D-Gait-Analysis/README.md

 Anatomical planes of the human body: the sagittal plane divides the body into right and left halves, the frontal (or coronal) plane divides it into anterior (front) and posterior (back) halves, and the transverse plane divides the body into superior (upper) and inferior (lower) halves.
 These planes are used as points of reference in anatomical and medical contexts to describe locations or movements of various parts of the body.

-We compute gait angles in 2D plane as suggested in Whittle M. W. Gait Analysis: An introduction.
+The work computes gait angles in 2D plane as suggested in Whittle M. W. Gait Analysis: An introduction.
 Oxford, UK: Butterworth-Heinemann; 1991.
 [Google Scholar].

 ## Computed Angles for Gait Analysis

-We calculate the following three angles for comprehensive gait analysis:
+I calculate the following three angles for comprehensive gait analysis:

 - **Knee Angle**: Defined as the angle between the femur and the tibia, typically unambiguous.
 [Sagittal Plane]
 - **Ankle Angle**: Commonly defined as the angle between the tibia and an arbitrary line in the foot.
 While this angle is usually around 90°, it is conventionally set as 0°, with dorsiflexion and plantarflexion being movements in the positive and negative directions, respectively.